 How to make pecan sandies cookies

-Pecan sandies cookies are very simple to make.
+This pecan sandies recipe is very simple to make.
 You'll only need a hand mixer and one bowl!
 So gather your tools and ingredients, and let's bake!

 Step 1: Chop the pecans